tomas-abrahamsson/gpb/README.md

 Contributing
 ------------

-Contributions are welcome, preferrably as pull requests or git patches or git fetch requests.
+Contributions are welcome, preferably as pull requests or git patches or git fetch requests.
 Here are some guide lines:

-* Use only spaces for indentation, no tabs
+* Use only spaces for indentation, no tabs.
+Indentation is 4 spaces.
 * The code must fit 80 columns
 * Verify that the code and documentation compiles and that tests are ok: rebar clean compile eunit doc xref